 managing records systematically.

-These principles do not mean the council has to keep all the information it creates or holds indefinitely.
+Council does not have to keep all the information it creates or hold it indefinitely.
 However, the council is obliged to take a systematic approach to records management.

 There are more stringent requirements for material that is defined as a protected record , including agendas, minute books, records of senior management meetings and other key documents.
 This material must be archived for posterity.